Many people are excited to have vaccines as the first step in managing the spread of coronavirus.

 Myth: The COVID-19 vaccine is unsafe because it was developed so quickly.

-Fact: The authorized vaccines are proven safe and effective.
+Fact: The vaccines are proven safe and effective.
 Although they were developed in record time, they have gone through the same rigorous Food and Drug Administration process as other vaccines, meeting all safety standards.
 No steps were skipped.
 Instead, we can thank the unprecedented worldwide collaboration and investment for the shorter timeframe on the development of the vaccines.
 The clinical trials and safety reviews actually took about the same amount of time as other vaccines.

 Myth: The COVID-19 vaccine will alter my DNA.

-Fact: The first vaccines granted emergency use authorization contain messenger RNA (mRNA), which instructs cells to make the “spike protein” found on the new coronavirus.
+Fact: The first vaccines in use contain messenger RNA (mRNA), which instructs cells to make the “spike protein” found on the new coronavirus.
 When the immune system recognizes this protein, it builds an immune response by creating antibodies — teaching the body how to protect against future infection.
 The mRNA never enters the nucleus of the cell, which is where our DNA (genetic material) is kept.
 The body gets rid of the mRNA soon after it’s finished using the instructions.

 Myth: The COVID-19 vaccine includes a tracking device.